 Unlike typical Swedish massage, Temple Style Lomi Lomi massage treats the receiver’s body holistically.
 It’s more like a dance.
 Instead of focusing on one part at a time, the dance can move from leg, to trunk, to neck, and back again.
 The giver may leave one area, focus on other areas, and return again.
 The feeling resembles an ocean wave, lapping and rocking the receiver’s body, promoting deep relaxation.

-Minimal draping makes the free-flowing movement possible.
+Having all four limbs undraped makes the free-flowing movement possible.
 Traditional draping includes a towel, or towels, to maintain the receiver’s modesty.
 But some clients may not be comfortable with minimal draping.
-As a licensed massage therapist, I always maintains proper draping, and respectfully follow state regulations .
+As a licensed massage therapist, I always maintain proper draping, and respectfully follow state regulations .
 In my practice, you may chose traditional (minimal) draping or more modest draping.
 I also offer disposable undergarments for your use, which will not interfere with the Lomi Lomi experience.
 You determine the modesty level, within state regulations.
 And I encourage you to enjoy the kind of massage with which you are comfortable.

 The Lomi Lomi massage videos below give examples of the Temple style.
 The person giving Lomi Lomi in these videos is my teacher, Tom Cochran, from SacredLomi.com.